ygraigarw/UncertaintiesReturnValues/README.md

 # UncertaintiesReturnValues

-Estimation of return values in the presence of uncertain extreme value model parameters Content supports the publication "Uncertainties in return values from extreme value analysis using the generalised Pareto distribution" by Jonathan, Randell, Wadsworth and Tawn (2020).
+Estimation of return values in the presence of uncertain extreme value model parameters.

+Content supports the publication "Uncertainties in return values from extreme value analysis using the generalised Pareto distribution" by Jonathan, Randell, Wadsworth and Tawn (2020).

 # Code files